-About 4 years ago, my then boss told me I needed to focus on improving our site’s conversion rate to increase the company’s bottom line.
-The company was experiencing flat growth because customer acquisition was becoming increasingly expensive, so getting new and existing customers through the funnel without friction became a top priority.
-I never worked on CRO (conversion rate optimization) prior to that, and my boss was just as clueless and offered no help or insight.
-To ramp up for this new business priority, I subscribed to every CRO blog I could find, and that’s when I came across Neil Patel’s blogs.
+About four years ago, my boss told me I had to improve our site’s conversion rate to increase the company’s bottom line.
+The company was experiencing no growth because customer acquisition was getting expensive, so acquiring new and retaining existing customers became a top priority.
+I never worked on CRO (conversion rate optimization) before that, and my boss was just as clueless and offered no help.
+To ramp up for this new business priority, I subscribed to every CRO blog I could find, and that’s how I came across Neil Patel’s blogs.

-Over the years, I have pruned my blog list, but Neil’s blogs remained at the top, and I always make time for it.
+Over the years, I have pruned my blog list, but Neil’s blogs remained at the top.
 Why am I encouraging you to stalk his blogs?
 Not only is his blog well written, but his content is relevant, actionable, measurable and well vetted.
 I can’t tell you how many times I’ve tinkered with a strategy, tool or tactic right after reading his blog.
 That’s a sign of a great blog.
-The content is so compelling and useful that it propels you into immediate action.
+Neil’s content is so compelling and useful that it propels you into immediate action.
 He is also brutally honest with himself as he shares his failures with the same scrutiny as his successes.
-As I noted in my musing about sewing, I strongly believe that failure is an invaluable learning tool.
+As I noted in my musing about sewing, I believe failure is an invaluable learning tool.

 Neil teaches you how to be a content marketer